-2. Civic Suite Hire/ Subject Detail Delegated by: Delegated to: Fees & [Head of To set charges in respect of the Executive Civic Suite and to vary fees and Charges Committee Planning, charges set by the Council, in Regeneration response to commercial and Leisure considerations, in the light of Services1 experience of the new charges. following consultation with [Chief Executive] Bookings Subject to the agreed policies of the Executive [Head of Council, to accept bookings of the Planning, Committee Town Hall Civic Suite.
-Regeneration and Leisure Services] following consultation with [relevant Portfolio Holder] Concessionary To agree requests for concessionary Executive [Head of Use use of the Civic Suite.
-Committee Planning, Regeneration and Leisure Services] and his/her authorised Managers, following consultation with [relevant Portfolio Holder].
+2. Civic Suite Hire Subject Detail Delegated by: Delegated to: Fees & Charges To set charges in respect of the Civic Suite and to vary fees and charges set by the Council, in response to commercial considerations, in the light of experience of the new charges.
+Executive Committee [Head of Planning, Regeneration and Leisure Services] following consultation with [Chief Executive] Bookings Subject to the agreed policies of the Council, to accept bookings of the Town Hall Civic Suite.
+Executive Committee [Head of Planning, Regeneration and Leisure Services] following consultation with [relevant Portfolio Holder] Concessionary Use To agree requests for concessionary use of the Civic Suite.
+Executive Committee [Head of Planning, Regeneration and Leisure Services] and his/her authorised Managers, following consultation with [relevant Portfolio Holder].